Casinos in Kansas City, MO – Map & Information

 Hollywood Casino Kansas City Address, Phone & Website

 Kansas City, KS.
 66111

-This riverboat casino still looks like a riverboat – complete with a moat-like setting on water south of the river, however that is about to change, as Bally’s is undergoing a $61 million dollar transformation.
+The old riverboat casino still looks like a riverboat – complete with a moat-like setting on water south of the river, however that is about to change, as Bally’s is undergoing a $61 million dollar transformation.

 1800 East Front Street